Corollarium/modelarium/docs/laraveltutorial.md

 php artisan modelarium:scaffold Post --model --overwrite --lighthouse
 ```

-If you think your Graphql files become too verbose with the extra directives, you can add the code to the Model itself instead, extending the parameters from the base class:
+If you think your Graphql files become too verbose with the extra directives, you can instead add the code to the Model itself, extending the parameters from the base class:

 ```php
 class Post {